Do Apple Cider Vinegar Gummies Actually Have Health Benefits?

-Regardless of whether or not any of the apple cider vinegar gummies benefits listed above are real, ACV gummies do have some unquestionable advantages.
-Compared to the liquid stuff, ACV gummies are convenient and travel-friendly — a big win if you want to take ACV on the go.
+Regardless of whether or not any of the benefits of apple cider vinegar gummies listed above are real, ACV gummies do have some unquestionable advantages.
+Compared to the liquid stuff, the chewables are convenient and travel-friendly — a big win if you want to take ACV on the go.
 And whereas liquid ACV has a strong, sour taste and smell that can make some folks gag, ACV gummies often boast a sweet apple flavor that's even been described as "delicious" by product reviewers.

 The actual experience of taking gummies may be safer, too.
-Since liquid ACV is super acidic, it can damage your teeth, throat, and esophagus — especially if you have esophagitis or acid reflux, says Figueroa.
+Since liquid ACV is super acidic, it can damage your teeth, throat, and esophagus, especially if you have esophagitis or acid reflux, says Figueroa.
 There's a lower risk of damage if you take ACV gummies, as there isn't direct exposure to the ACV's acidity, she explains.
-(Related: Your Apple Cider Vinegar Habit May Be Ruining Your Teeth)

 Cons of Apple Cider Vinegar Gummies

-Aside from the fact that there's currently zero peer-reviewed research on ACV gummies, the supplements (and dietary supplements in general) aren't reviewed by the Food and Drug Administration for safety or efficacy, says Northrop.
-When you buy supplements of any kind, Northrop recommends picking a product that's third-party certified to ensure that it actually contains the ingredients it claims to have.
-This indicates that an independent party tested the supplement to ensure that what's on the label is actually what's inside and that it's not contaminated.
-(Related: Are Dietary Supplements Really Safe?)
+Aside from the fact that there's currently zero peer-reviewed research on ACV gummies, the supplements (and dietary supplements in general) aren't reviewed by the Food and Drug Administration (FDA) for safety or efficacy, says Northrop.
+When you buy supplements of any kind, Pick a product that's third-party certified to ensure that it actually contains the ingredients it claims to have, recommends Northrop.
+This indicates that an independent party tested the supplement to ensure what's on the label is actually what's inside and that it's not contaminated.

 Regularly taking ACV gummies can also cost a pretty penny.
-Depending on the brand and retailer, one bottle of apple cider vinegar gummies (~60 gummies) can set you back about 15 to 20 bucks.
+Depending on the brand and retailer, one bottle of apple cider vinegar gummies (~60 gummies) can set you back about $15 to $20.
 The typical serving size is one or two gummies, so if you buy a bottle of 60 chewables and take two a day, you'd finish the entire bottle in one month.
-Over time, the cost of repeatedly buying the supplement will add up — so it's worth considering if a daily ACV gummy regimen realistically fits within your budget, says Figueroa.
+Over time, the cost of repeatedly purchasing the supplement will add up — so it's worth considering if a daily ACV gummy regimen realistically fits within your budget, says Figueroa.

 Since the research on ACV gummies is lacking, it's unknown if they interfere with prescription medications or other supplements.
-To stay safe, Figueroa suggests checking with your doctor to make sure the supplements you're taking, including ACV gummies, don't interfere with each other or prescription meds.
+To stay safe, it's important to speak with your physician to make sure the supplements you're taking, including ACV gummies, don't interfere with each other or prescription meds, stresses Figueroa.

 Should You Take Apple Cider Vinegar Gummies?

 Ultimately, there's not enough evidence to support using straight ACV as a nutritional supplement.
-There's also no recommended dosage for its health claims, says Figueroa, and, ICYMI above, there currently aren't any studies on the claims or purported benefits of apple cider vinegar gummies.
+There's also no recommended dosage for its health claims, says Figueroa, and, ICYMI above, there are currently no studies on the claims or purported benefits of apple cider vinegar gummies.
 "If there's little to no evidence to support taking the supplement, then perhaps there's no need to consume it," suggests Figueroa.
 Consider saving your hard-earned cash and skipping the ACV gummies.
-(Related: 7 Reasons You Should Consider Taking a Supplement)

 Still want to try them?
 Talk to your doc, then make an informed decision from there.
 If you want to add ACV to your diet without taking gummies, try using it as a recipe ingredient instead of a nutritional supplement.
 Liquid ACV is "excellent for making vinaigrettes, salad dressings, and vegan baked goods," says Figueroa.
 This way, you can expose yourself to its potential health benefits without shelling out on gummies or taking shots of vinegar.